sanhaus/control-panel.en/help/api/using/managing-services-and-subscriptions.md

 ```

-* Method 2: The second method is to add a profile to a service's subscribers.
+### Method 2: Adding a profile to a service's subscribers

-The sample payloads below show how to add a profile to a service's subscribers.
-First perform a GET request to retrieve the service.
+Perform a GET request to retrieve the service.

 ```